Superannuation splitting

 What superannuation splitting means in Australia

 Superannuation splitting refers to the division of superannuation savings between partners when a marriage or de facto relationship ends.
-When you go through relationship breakdown, your superannuation is typically treated as a joint asset that may need to be divided as part of property settlement arrangements.
+When a relationship breaks down, superannuation is typically treated as a joint asset that may need to be divided as part of property settlement arrangements.

 Under Australian family law, superannuation is not automatically split.
 Instead, a formal process must be followed.
 This may involve obtaining a superannuation splitting order from the court, entering into a consent order, or using other mechanisms recognised under the Superannuation Industry (Supervision) Act 1993 (Cth).
 The rules exist to ensure both partners have a fair entitlement to the retirement savings accumulated during the relationship.